EnviroSentinel

 Open to any student enrolled in or affiliated with a Cybersentinelz chapter.
 Cohort dates announced each semester.
 Independent learners may apply directly.

-Workshops run within chapters and are open to all members.
-Three progressive tracks take students from networking basics through firmware analysis and cyber-physical system security.
+Workshops are open to anyone, in-person or virtually.
+Three hosted progressive tracks take students from networking basics through firmware analysis and cyber system security.

 Embedded systems security, hardware hacking introduction, capture-the-flag competitions, and secure coding practices.